enzo-dante/blockchain/notes/certified-expert/first-principles.md

 - the merkle root summarizes all the data (the associated transaction) and stored in the header to maintain integrity.
     - if you change any of the transactions it will change the hash and ultimately the merkel root.

-# wallets

-a wallet is a program that allows you to exchange cryptocurrency.

 ---

 # blockchain fundamentals